Staying safe during a heatwave

 Hydration is important at any time of the year, but especially during hot weather.
 See our guide Hydrate, feel great for more information on staying hydrated.

 The key is to drink regularly throughout the day (at least 6-8 mugs), drink plenty of fluids such as water, diluted squash and fruit juice to stay hydrated.
 If you're active, or if the weather is particularly hot, you should increase your fluid intake.

 Here are some useful hints and tips to ensure you and your family stay hydrated during the hot weather:

-- Offer people a drink, don’t wait to be asked
+- Offer people a drink and when you are out and about ask for a drink too, don’t wait to be offered.

 - Fill a bottle of water and carry it with you when you go out.
 One reason we don't drink enough fluids is because we don't have water (or a drink) with us.
 Keeping a bottle to hand will help keep you hydrated.